Discover a Career as a Cytotechnologist

 $58,560

-How do I become a cytotechnologist?
+How do I become a Cytotechnologist?

 Students intending to pursue a career as a cytotechnologist should prepare by taking challenging high school courses in science, math and English.
 Students must complete three years of college prior to entering a 12- to 21-month program in cytotechnology (offered at a college or hospital) or attend a post-baccalaureate certificate program at a college or university.